Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

 \subsubsection{Ambiguity Taxonomy}

-To create experimentally valid prompts, we first reviewed existing taxonomies of prompt ambiguity from the technical literature (summarized in Table~\ref{table:ambiguity_taxonomy}).
-Linking these technical definitions to managerial contexts is crucial, as strategic decision-making is itself characterized by similar forms of irreducible uncertainty, from defining subjective concepts like product quality \citep{Gutikrrez1995} to contradictory objectives \citep{Campbell2005}.
-However, since these technical classifications do not directly map to business problems, we synthesized the literature to develop a novel taxonomy tailored to the ambiguities commonly encountered in managerial decision contexts.
-This new framework, presented in Table \ref{table:business_ambiguities}, served as our guide for systematically constructing the experimental prompts.
+Ambiguity is the defining challenge that makes managerial decision-making resistant to full automation and necessitates human involvement in the collaboration pipeline.
+To create experimentally valid prompts, we first reviewed existing taxonomies of prompt ambiguity from the technical NLP literature (summarized in Table~\ref{table:ambiguity_taxonomy}).
+Linking these technical definitions to managerial contexts is crucial, as strategic decision-making is characterized by similar forms of irreducible uncertainty, from defining subjective concepts like product quality \citep{Gutikrrez1995} to managing contradictory objectives \citep{Campbell2005}.

+However, since these technical classifications do not directly map to business problems, we synthesized the literature to develop a novel four-dimensional taxonomy focusing on the ambiguities commonly encountered in managerial decision contexts.
+This taxonomy as presented in Table~\ref{table:business_ambiguities}, is used for both constructing the experimental prompts and guiding the AI's detection and resolution process at Stages 2 and 3 of the collaboration pipeline.